RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 ### Limit the webhook to relevant namespaces

-If not limited, the webhook will intercept requests from all namespaces.
-If you have several REC objects in your Kubernetes cluster, you need to limit the webhook to the relevant namespaces.
-If you aren't using multiple namespaces, you can skip this step.
+If not limited, the webhook intercepts requests from all namespaces.
+If you have several REC objects in your Kubernetes cluster, limit the webhook to the relevant namespaces.
+If you aren't using multiple namespaces, skip this step.

-1. View your namespace YAML file to verify your namespace is labeled and the label is unique to this namespace (see example below).
+1. Verify your namespace is labeled and the label is unique to this namespace, as shown in the next example.

     ```bash
     apiVersion: v1